mpaulacaldas/git-with-stata/README.md

 shell git init .
 ```

 This will launch a Shell window and close it almost immediately.
-Although you may think
+Although it may look like
-that nothing has changed, the git repo has been initialised.
+nothing has changed, the git repo has been initialised.
 To confirm, type:

 ```
 dir .git/